christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

 };
 ```

 What we do here is create a Cerebral reference and add it to our project.
-We also add an `$isSaving` property to inidicate that state of this particular data.
+We also add an `$isSaving` property to inidicate the state of this particular data.
 Before returning the reference we created we insert the project optimistically into our projects map and add the reference to the projectRows array.
 Our state mapping will now trigger and also display this new optimistic project.

 Again, the reason we do this is because our `projects` state might have lots of projects, but we only display a subset of them using references.